Victor Ezeugwu

 Research

-Dr. Ezeugwu is a research affiliate with the Glenrose Rehabilitation Hospital and a member of the Neuroscience and Mental Health Institute (NMHI), the Sensory Motor Adaptive Rehabilitation Technology (SMART) Network, the Women and Children’s Health Research Institute (WCHRI), and the Sedentary Behaviour Research Network (SBRN).
-Dr. Ezeugwu’s research primarily focuses on precision health, utilizing wearable technologies, behaviour change techniques, and ecological approaches to optimize healthy movement behaviours (physical activity, sedentary behaviour, and sleep) across the lifespan - from children to older adults.
-His work also involves personalizing rehabilitation interventions for individuals with stroke, Parkinson's disease, frailty, and Long COVID.
+Dr. Ezeugwu is a research affiliate with the Glenrose Rehabilitation Hospital and a member of the Neuroscience and Mental Health Institute (NMHI), the Institute for SMart Augmentative and Restorative Technologies and Health Innovations (iSMART), the Women and Children’s Health Research Institute (WCHRI), and the Sedentary Behaviour Research Network (SBRN).
+Dr. Ezeugwu’s research primarily focuses on precision rehabilitation, utilizing wearable technologies, behaviour change techniques, and ecological approaches to study movement behaviours (physical activity, sedentary behaviour, and sleep) across the lifespan - from children to older adults.
+His work also involves personalizing rehabilitation interventions for individuals living with stroke, Parkinson's disease, frailty, and Long COVID.

 ORCID